djhshih/guidelines-genai-usage/README.md

 - Keep a draft of your work before polishing it with GenAI
 - Fact check *everything* produced by GenAI, instead of selectively or randomly
 - Use the appropriate tone for the intended purpose of the writing; scientific writing should not read like casual writing
-- Avoid sounding like GenAI with the excessive use of em dashes
+- Avoid sounding like GenAI with the excessive use of em dashes and certain phrases

 ## Poor applications